FAQs

 - Who can I talk to if I still have questions about the LEAD Summer Academy program?

-1. What is the LEAD Summer Academy?
+1. What is the LEAD Summer Academy & how do I accept my offer?

-- The LEAD Summer Academy is an exciting UTSA program for selected first-year students who will begin their college career during the summer with an enriching experience.
+- The LEAD Summer Academy is an exciting in-person UTSA program for selected first-year students who will begin their college career during the summer with an enriching experience.
 The program provides opportunities for students to “take a LEAD” by enrolling in two courses, connecting with a peer mentor, developing strong academic skills, and learning about resources on campus.

 2. Why was I offered LEAD Summer Academy?